Private From Whom? Minimal Information Leakage in Auctions: Second-Price Auctions

 \section{Second-Price Auctions}

-Consider an auctioneer implementing a second-price auction.
-Despite having corners condition violations, the second-price auction has additional violations of the indistinguishable corners condition so our impossibility theorem applies in this setting.
-The ascending auction and the ascending-join auction lie on the privacy Pareto frontier whereas the sealed-bid second-price auction is privacy dominated by the ascending auction.
+Consider an auctioneer implementing a second-price auction choice rule.\footnote{An auctioneer may wish to use a second-price choice rule to maintain ex-post incentive compatibility, for example.} In this section, we show the second-price auction choice rule violates the indistinguishable corners condition, so our impossibility theorem applies.
+Furthermore, our definition of the Privacy Frontier has bite: the sealed-bid second-price auction is \textit{not} on the privacy frontier.
+However, the ascending auction lies on the Privacy Frontier, and it reveals less information to bidders than the ascending-join auction of \cite{haupt2025contextually}.